GTRONICK/QBack/README.md

 ## B. Copying several folders recursively:

-  1. Open your file explorer and copy the folder paths to the black text box, end each folder path with comma "," , for example:
+  1. Open your file explorer and copy the folder paths to the sources text area, end each folder path with comma ","; for example:
-  You can also drag and drop the folder into the sources text area.

   ### In Linux: